formal-methods-mpi/Workshop.jl/docs/src/2_syntax/foundations.md

 ## Broadcasting

 All functions can be applied element-wise to a collection (vector/matrix) by using the broadcast `.` operator.
-For example, we can take the elemt-wise square root of a vector:
+For example, we can take the element-wise square root of a vector:

 ```@example variables
 sqrt.(first_vector)